siwest/censys/README.md

 Any rows containing invalid `timestamp`, `device_id`, and `event_type` values were ignored from the statistical outputs of this script.

+## How to Run

+1) Clone this repo.
+Ensure all folder paths are unzipped.
+2) Ensure python3 runtime environment.
+3) Confirm package dependencies are installed. i.e., `pip install -r requirements.tx`
+4) Run the following commands in a command-line terminal.

+`cd censys`

+`python event_analytics/run_event_analytics.py`

+There will be metadata output to the terminal/console, as well as summary metadata written to data-dump/metadata in CSV format.

+The Python script will leverage matplotlib library to render graphics for Histograms.

 ## Assumptions